OrdnanceSurvey/osdatahub-js/README.md

 # osfetch
-Thank you for your interest in osfetch, a JavaScript wrapper for Ordnance Survey APIs.
+Thank you for your interest in osdatahub, a JavaScript wrapper for Ordnance Survey's Data Hub APIs.
 It's designed to help users discover and get started with Ordnance Survey (OS) API-based products.

-The purpose of osfetch is to help you get started with our products and rapidly build POCs and test ideas.
-In production, you'll likely wish to switch to your own code for a more tailored experience.
+The purpose of osdatahub is to help you get started with our products and rapidly build POCs and test ideas.
+In production, you may wish to switch to your own code for a more tailored experience.

-- OS Names API
+This package currently supports:

-- OS Places API
+- The OS Names API
-- OS National Geographic Database (NGD) Features API
+- The OS Places API

 ## Features